 By analyzing x-ray data from Chandra telescope, astronomers could map the temperature and distribution of matter in the galaxy.

-The case of the “missing matter”
+Dr. Vera Rubin and the case of the “missing matter”

 One might expect that we would know more about this “missing matter” by now.
 In an interview from 1993, fifteen years after proposing the existence of dark matter, Dr. Rubin expressed her disappointment that more had not been discovered: